This explains how to use "Bulk Edit," a cool feature of Hexawise.

 If you didn't know about the Bulk Edit feature, you would probably start by doing this...

 But then it would appear at the bottom of your list of Parameters.
 Bummer.
-You'd need to move it up by hovering over the Parameter name waiting for an up arrow to appear, clicking on the up arrow, again... clickety-clickety-click, until finally the Frequent Flier Status appears where you'd like it.
+You'd need to move it up by hovering over the Parameter name, clicking on the up arrow, again... clickety-clickety-click, until finally the Frequent Flier Status appears where you'd like it.

 With that side-quest complete, you could then click on the Parameter name "Destination" to edit its Parameter Values, add "Do Not Select" as a Value, and click on "Add."
 Not exactly a tortuous process, but you can be more clever and speederific.

-Instead, click on the "Bulk Edit" link and edit your test inputs LIKE A BOSS
+Instead, click on the "Bulk Edit" toggle and edit your test inputs LIKE A BOSS

-Clicking on this little link will magically transform those two input windows into this delightfully quick-to-edit single text window.
+Clicking on this little toggle will magically transform those two input windows into this delightfully quick-to-edit single text window.

 Editing couldn't be easier nor faster.